 There are so many classics that I look forward to revisiting year after year.
 And it’s a treat to enjoy some seasonal things that only come around once a year – like chestnuts and cranberries.

-Here’s a round-up of 20 side dishes, soups, and salads for your vegan Christmas dinner.
+Here’s a round-up of 25 side dishes, soups, and salads to go alongside your vegan Christmas dinner.

 Don’t celebrate Christmas?
-They’re great for winter dinner parties or even just a random weeknight as well.
+They’re great for any winter celebration or even just a random weeknight.

 Cashew gravy with chestnuts

 What could be more timely than this chestnut-filled cashew gravy?

 This velvety gluten-free gravy is seasoned with rosemary and thyme.
 Perfect for pouring generously over a mound of vegan mashed potatoes.

 Speaking of chestnuts, have you ever roasted them in the oven?
 It doesn’t get more quintessentially Christmas than this!